 Most coal plants in developed countries are old enough to have already recovered the initial capital costs, making power from an existing coal plant much less expensive than new coal plants.

-Storage has the potential to reduce costs to a network for an overall cost saving.
-Electricty supply can be less expensive as a result of adding storage, so storage is not simply an extra cost, but an opportunity for cost savings.
+Storage and overcapacity have the potential to reduce costs to a network, by allowing the retiring of older, often coal powered, high maintenance power generation, for an overall cost saving.
+Electricity supply can be less expensive as a result, so storage and overcapacity are not simply an extra cost, but an opportunity for cost savings.

-Why was storage not provided with wind and solar from the outset?
+Why was storage or overcapacity not provided with wind and solar from the outset?

 There are four main reasons:

-- There was no requirement for the power storage until solar and wind power was in place generating the need.
+2. There was no requirement for the power storage or overcapacity until solar and wind power was in place.

-- The economics favour amortising the cost of the initial installation before then investing further on storage.
+4. The economics favour amortising the cost of the initial installation before then investing further on storage or even more reneables.

 This means, even now, many power storage options are on a steep learning curve.
-For example, there is significant investment in Hydrogen storage as while less efficient than battery storage, it can be scaled to capacities where batteries would always be too expensive, but at this time it is investment, not yet deployment.
+For example, there is significant investment in hydrogen storage, while less efficient than battery storage that is on a faster cost reduction curve.
+Perhaps hydrogen can be scaled to capacities where batteries would always be too expensive, but at this time hydrogen is mostly investment, not yet deployment.

 Strategy: Adapting to the new energy landscape.